Little Sister Magdeleine of Jesus: Foundation of Little Sisters of Jesus

 Magdeleine made her religious profession on 8 September 1939 under the name of Little Sister Magdeleine of Jesus.
 In October she went to live in the midst of nomads on the periphery of Touggourt, an oasis 700 km to the south of Algiers.
 Situated near an artesian well, Sidi Boujnan was the meeting place for the nomads of the region.
 For six months she lived in a tent and made friends with the nomads in the neighbouring tents.
 With their help, she rehabilitated an old house abandoned by the military which would become the first community house of the Little Sisters.
+According to Hutin, "The apostolate of friendship us really our way of mission, our way to communicate God."

 With the outbreak of World War II, Little Sister Magdeleine returned to Europe.
 She traveled throughout France, giving more than 600 conferences to speak of the message of Charles de Foucauld, to make known this new form of religious life lived in Muslim lands, and to seek funds for the construction of the house in Sidi Boujnan.
 Soon other young women were interested in joining the Congregation and in August, 1941, the first novices moved into a house called "the Tubet" near Aix-en-Provence.
 In 1944 Magdeleine was nearly executed in Grenoble by French military who mistook her for a spy disguised as a religious.
 As a recompense they gave her passage in a military plane to Rome.
 Private audience with Pius XII who confirmed her intuitions and encouraged her for the future.

-1945 Return to Touggourt: Building and repair work to the house by the friends had never stopped.
-The Infant Jesus was given the place of honour.

-1945 Little Sisters Magdeleine wrote ‘the Green Booklet’ describing the way of life of the Little Sisters.
+In 1945 she returned to Touggourt.
+Building and repair work on the house continued.
+Magdeleine wrote ‘the Green Booklet’ describing the way of life of the Little Sisters.
 A chapter on the Infant Jesus of the Manger and the Virgin Mary, his Mother, was added in 1951.
-She renewed contact and confided in Father Voillaume for the formation of the Little Sisters.
-Foundation of a community for formation at El Abiodh, Algeria, near the community of the Little Brothers.

-1945 Bishop de Provenchères was named Bishop of Aix-en-Provence and he gave all his support to this new form of religious life.
+She renewed contact and confided in Father Voillaume for the formation of the Little Sisters and established a foundation of the community for formation at El Abiodh, Algeria, near the community of the Little Brothers.
+Charles de Provenchères was named Bishop of Aix-en-Provence and he gave all his support to this new form of religious life.